 Actually, hubby and I did just that!
 Day after day and just until there was not a crumb left.
 But please don’t judge, you would have done the exact same thing, I’m sure of it!

 Worth mentioning here is how this cake actually tastes better the following days.
-Partially due to the preserves and pistachio paste nestled between the layers which keeps the cake very moist and also enhances the flavors of this visually stunning cake.
+Partially due to the preserves and pistachio paste nestled between the layers which keeps the cake very moist and also enhances the flavours of this visually stunning cake.
 As a result, this cake is an excellent make ahead dessert for those busy and extremely chaotic occasions which we all have from time to time.

 Pistachio cream can also be made ahead and kept in an airtight container at room temperature for up to 1 week.
 You can therefore really pace yourself by making a few steps ahead of time which is always a win win in my book.